AnyFetch/developers.anyfetch.com/blueprint.md

 Also include information about hydraters (`hydratedBy`, `hydrating` and `lastHydration`).

 ### Get raw document [GET]
+View all data for the document.

+> * `401 UnauthorizedError`: you did not specify any credentials, or you're using a non-supported `Authorization` scheme
+> * `401 InvalidCredentialsError`: you did not specify a token, or your token is invalid / has been revoked.
+> * `404 ResourceNotFoundError`: document does not exists, or can't be accessed.
+> * `409 InvalidArgumentError`: you should either specify `id` or `identifier` in your payload, not both.
+> * `409 InvalidArgumentError`: the `id` is not a valid id.

 + Parameters
     + id (required, hexadecimal hash, `52dff5c53923844f15885428`) ...
 Hexadecimal `id` of the Document to perform action with.
 + Response 200 (application/json)